Joe West poised to break umpiring record with 5,376th game - WHIZ News

 Joe West is poised to break baseball’s umpiring record when the St. Louis Cardinals visit the Chicago White Sox on Tuesday night.
-West is set to work home plate for his 5,376th regular-season game, snapping a tie with Hall of Famer Bill Klem.
+West was behind the plate for his 5,376th regular-season game, snapping a tie with Hall of Famer Bill Klem.

+West got his picture taken with his crew before the game started, and also posed for photos with managers Tony La Russa of the White Sox and Mike Shildt of the Cardinals.

+After the lineup cards were exchanged, St. Louis pitcher Adam Wainwright walked out to the plate to shake West’s hand.

 The colorful West, who turns 69 on Oct.
 31, is perhaps the most famous umpire in major league history, known for his memorable run-ins with several players and managers over the years, to go along with at least one executive.